-- A. Students enrolled in SHS Clinical Seminars and Practicum in Audiology must have health insurance coverage. - B. Documentation of this coverage is required by many outside practicum sites and must be provided by the student prior to beginning placement at these sites.
+- A. It is expected that graduate clinicians will maintain appropriate health insurance coverage.
+Documentation of this coverage is required by the OSU SLHC and a number of outside practicum sites and must be provided by the student prior to beginning placement at these sites. - B. Proof of health insurance must be placed on file in the student's Graduate Clinician Folder and should be updated yearly.